afermanian/signature-regression/README.md

 reg,Ypred=est.fit_ridge(Y,X,hatm,alpha=alpha,norm_path=False)
 ```

-where alpha is the regularization parameter, Kpen is the constant in the penalization of the truncation order and M is the range of truncation orders considered.
+where alpha is the regularization parameter, Kpen is the constant in the penalization of the truncation order estimator and M is the range of truncation orders considered.
 If you wish to calibrate Kpen with the slope heuristics method, the command

 ```python
 K_values=np.linspace(10**(-7),10**1,num=200)